canmom/vector/VECTOR-ch11.md

 But CORAL finds herself laughing.
 "If you knew where to find her, you wouldn't waste time talking."

-That was rising to it.
-CORAL doesn't give the Engineer time to reply.
+That was rising to it!
+CORAL forces herself not to wait for a reply.
 She kicks her LANCE into full thrust, and cuts across the room with enough force to split the pipes under her feet.
-She punches through the metal cage, and then comes to an abrupt halt as her LANCE hits something a lot sturdier than dirt.
+She punches through the metal cage, and then comes to an abrupt halt as her LANCE hits something a lot sturdier than dirt and bone.

 Cursing, CORAL vanishes the LANCE.
-She stares at the hole she's made... inside, the fractal metal needles knit together into a tight mass.
+She stares at the hole she's made... inside, the metal needles knit together into a tight mass, like the roots of a tree.
 A huge slug of iron, statue-fossils wrapped in corpse flesh.
 One LANCE charge won't be enough.
 She needs a better plan... what's in those pipes?

 Chrysopoeia walks up behind her, clapping slowly.
 "You VECTORs... so headstrong!
 You think you can comb the mountains on your own?
 Do you even know where you are?"